From Wikipedia

 The topic of feasibility studies incites a variety of responses, from frustration to deeply felt conviction regarding their efficacy.
 I have mixed feelings.
 If they accomplished exactly what Wikipedia suggests in the quote above, I would endorse them wholeheartedly.

 “Feasibility Studies” are a mainstay of nonprofit fundraising consulting.
-Professional firms large and small rely upon the prescription that organizations must conduct feasibility studies prior to embarking upon a major gift campaign.
+Professional firms large and small rely upon the prescription that organizations must conduct feasibility studies prior to embarking upon a major gift campaign, and many nonprofit fundraising support organizations enforce this idea.
 Feasibility studies are a major source of income for the consulting sector.
-By challenging this assumption and suggesting new ways of looking at feasibility studies, I put myself at odds with the vast majority of consultants.
+By challenging this assumption and suggesting new ways of looking at feasibility studies, I put myself at odds with many consultants.
 But, I feel compelled to do so based upon my personal experiences.

 Why?